Locations

 Definition

-Children can be given a blood test to measure the level of lead in their blood.
-This measure shows the number and percent of lead screenings for children ages 12 -24 months as that is the recommended time for the screening.
-For percent of screenings, the numerator is the estimated number of children ages 12 -24 month who received lead screenings and the denominator is the number of children ages 12 -24 months.
+A lead screening blood test measures the level of lead in a child's blood stream.
+State law now requires lead screenings both at age 1 (12-24 months) and at age 2 (24- 36 months).
+This indicator displays the number and percent of lead screenings for children ages 12 to 24 months.
+For percent of screenings, the numerator is the estimated number of children ages 12 to 24 months who received lead screenings and the denominator is the number of children ages 12 to 24 months.
 Note that a blood lead test is considered a "screening test" only when a child has no prior history of a confirmed blood lead at or above 5 micrograms per deciliter (ug/dL).

 Notes